shlokdesai41103/Your-Next-Movie/README.md

 # Your-Next-Movie
-A recommendation system for movies deployed on Heroku.
+A recommendation system for movies deployed on streamlit.